Popular Books we Kinda Hate - Quench

 Have you ever had that experience of finishing a deeply anticipated read – perhaps it was hyped up on social media or maybe it was considered as a classic, only to finish it thinking…that was not good?
 Us too, and in this article our contributors are confessing the popular books that they believe just weren’t all that.

-Catarina Vicente on The Catcher in the Rye
+The Catcher in the Rye

 “A complete waste of time.”